01

 Meal swaps are a coaching skill, not a compliance failure.

 The client wanting different food is not the problem.
 The problem is whether the system can adapt without losing the structure that matters.
-That is why meal swaps sit so close to real coaching quality.
+The rule is simple.
+Protect protein, keep calories roughly aligned, keep the meal's role in the day, and make the substitute easier to follow than the original.

 04